GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/logging/client-experimentation/README.md

 - Folder log sink for platform and component logs for resources under the `clients` folder

-    - Destionation: Log bucket hosted inside the logging project
+    - Destination: Log bucket hosted inside the logging project

     - Includes the following types of logs:
         - Cloud DNS, Cloud NAT, Firewall Rules, VPC Flow, and HTTP(S)